oidc-sweden/specifications/swedish-oidc-attribute-specification.md

 <a name="general-purpose-claims"></a>
 ### 2.4.
 General Purpose Claims

 This section contains definitions of general purpose claims that do not fit into any of the above categories.
-For some of the attributes represented there should really be a standard claim defined (for example, country, place of birth, etc.).

 <a name="country"></a>
 #### 2.4.1.
 Country